 \section{Conclusion}

-In this work, we propose a surgical approach to mitigate the false refusal in language models via ablating a single vector from the activation stream of the transformer model.
-This is done by ablating a false refusal vector extracted from the mean model activation difference when prompting the model with pseudo-harmful and harmless data.
-To avoid compromising the safety guard against harmful queries, we apply orthogonalization to remove the projection of the false refusal vector onto the true refusal vector.
-We also show that fine-grained calibration of the safety guard can be achieved by partial orthogonalization and adjusting the strength of the projection removal.
-This enables more flexibility for adjusting the response openness to ambiguous and sensitive queries that are up to the user's judgment.
+In this work, we proposed a surgical approach to mitigate the false refusal in language models via ablating a single vector from the activation stream of the transformer model.
+We ablated a false refusal vector extracted from the mean model activation difference when prompting the model with pseudo-harmful and harmless data.
+To avoid compromising model safety on harmful queries, we applied orthogonalization to remove the projection of the false refusal vector onto the true refusal vector.
+We also showed that fine-grained calibration of the safety guard can be achieved by partial orthogonalization and adjusting the strength of the projection removal.
+This enables more flexibility for adjusting the response compliance level to ambiguous and sensitive queries that are up to the user's judgment.
 The surgical characteristic of the ablation operation keeps the modified model's original general capabilities and requires no additional inference cost via direct model weight modification.

 \paragraph{Limitations} We show that the false refusal vector can be extracted using a small sample of pseudo-harmful and harmless queries.
-However, the quality of the vector is not optimal as we mainly focused on using pseudo-harmful samples from OR-Bench-Hard \citep{cui2024orbenchoverrefusalbenchmarklarge}, which showed good performance at mitigating false refusal.
+However, the quality of the vector can be further improved by constructing more diverse pseudo-harmful samples, as we mainly focused on using pseudo-harmful samples from OR-Bench-Hard \citep{cui2024orbenchoverrefusalbenchmarklarge}.
 A better data curation strategy and sampling technique could further improve the effectiveness of the vector, which we leave for future work.
 To select the refusal vector, we adopt the refusal score metrics from previous work \citep{arditi2024refusal} which looks at the refusal-related tokens at the first token position.
 Such evaluation metrics can be further improved, such as considering sequence probabilities, for better refusal vector selection.